Paper Thickness Calculator

 Want to learn more?

-Apart from paper, we can also use the method we presented in this calculator with other similar objects, like metal sheets, plates, and even fabric.
+Apart from paper, we can also use the method we presented in this calculator with other similar objects, like metal sheets, steel plates, and even fabric.

 However, what if we want to measure the thickness of a hair strand?
 For that, you may want to check out our hair diffraction calculator, which comes with a fun experiment!